 To ensure that you get to the books that will be most beneficial to making the upcoming school year better than last, prioritize your summer reading material before jumping in!
 If you come across a new professional read that looks promising, make sure you add it to the bottom of your list of “must reads” so you don’t get sidetracked.

-If you want recommendations, check out my four suggested summer reading books for teachers and principals here.
+If you want recommendations, check out my eight suggested summer reading books for teachers and principals here.

 Printable Professional Growth Plan Resources